line/abc-user-feedback/apps/docs/docs/02-getting-started/02-installation/02-cli-tool.md

 This command performs the following tasks:

-1. Detects the system architecture (ARM/AMD) and selects the appropriate Docker images.
-2. Sets up necessary infrastructure containers such as MySQL, SMTP, and OpenSearch.
-3. Creates a `config.toml` file for environment variable configuration.
+1. Creates a `config.toml` file for environment variable configuration.
+2. If a `config.toml` file already exists, use the `--force` option to overwrite it.

 Once initialization is complete, a `config.toml` file will be created.
 You can edit this file to adjust environment variables as needed.